2hyunie/2hyunie/README.md

 ## About Me

-I am currently a graduate student in the Quantitative Methods in the Social Sciences (QMSS) program at Columbia University.
-I have a bachelor's degree in Geography and I am interested in spatial data analysis and data visualization.
+I am a graduate student in the Quantitative Methods in the Social Sciences (QMSS) program at Columbia University.
+I have a bachelor's degree in Geography from the University of Cambridge and I am interested in spatial data analysis, data visualization, and graphic design.

 You can find me on [![LinkedIn][1.1]][1] and view my CV [here](https://read.cv/yihyun).